-Spanish American literature (20th and beginning 21th century), intermediality, performance and comparative studies of theater and film, conceptions of space in art
+Spanish American literature (20th to beginning 21st century), intermediality, performance and comparative studies of theater and film, conceptions of space in art, ecocriticism

-Ilka Kressner received her PhD from the University of Virginia (2006) and MA in Comparative Literature (Spanish, French, Musicology, 2002) from the University in Tübingen, Germany.
-She joined the department in the fall of 2006 as a Visiting Assistant Professor, and in the fall of 2009 as an Assistant Professor.
+Ilka Kressner joined the department in the fall of 2006 as a Visiting Assistant Professor, and in the fall of 2009 as an Assistant Professor.

-Focusing on 20th century to contemporary Spanish American literature and film, her research interests include intermediality (relations between text, image, and sound), conceptions of space in the text (encompassing the related topics of vertigo, free fall, and velocity).
+Focusing on 20th century to contemporary Spanish American literature, film and photography, her research interests include intermediality (relations between text, image, and sound), conceptions of space in art (encompassing the related topics of vertigo, free fall, and velocity) and most recently ecocritical studies.
 Her scholarship and teaching examine Spanish American literatures from a variety of cultural and national contexts, often from a comparative perspective.

 Research and Publications - here